 While it’s unrealistic to never complain, try your best not to.
 Refusing to allow yourself to complain prevents a negative attitude from forming, and essentially forces you to remain positive.

 Whenever you feel the urge to complain, try to think about something in your life that you’re grateful for – no matter how small that might be.
 You might want to think about saying positive affirmations out loud, or perhaps keeping a gratitude diary.
 Have a read of our article on practising gratitude to find out more about how to stay positive.

 One thing that can have a big impact on positivity and inspiration is surrounding yourself with the right type of people.
 Take a moment to think about the people you interact with most.

 When spending time around negative people who are often complaining, it’s easy to get weighed down, which this can make it difficult to feel inspired.
 Think about all the people in your life who inspire and encourage you – chances are, they’ll be the people that always have a way of looking at the bright side.
 Once you’ve identified these people in your life, it can then be helpful to make a conscious effort to interact with them more.

 It’s also worth remembering that there are plenty of ways to virtually surround yourself with positive people.
 Take note of those friends and family members who make you smile and schedule a phone call or Zoom call with them.

 If you don’t have many people in your life who inspire you, don’t worry.
 These days there are so many different ways you can meet new people and cultivate meaningful connections, whether that’s by joining Facebook groups or community hubs.
 Check out our article on ways to meet new people to find out more.

 8. Read before bed

 Have you struggled to stay inspired over the past year – or have you found ways to keep yourself feeling motivated?
 We’d love to hear about your experiences.
-Leave us a comment below or join the conversation over on the Rest Less community.
+Leave us a comment below or join the conversation over on the Rest Less community forum.